lemonade64/ftc-scouting23/README.md

 ## Usage

-1. **Data Input:** Start by entering relevant data for each metric
+1. **Data Input:**: Start by entering relevant data for each metric
 2. **Form Submission**: Ensure all the entered data is accurate and complete, then submit the form
-3. **Data Analysis:** Using Google Sheets, you can visualise and evaluate the stats accordingly
+3. **Data Analysis:**: Using Google Sheets, you can visualise and evaluate the stats accordingly

 ## Contributors